Field and Online Activities

 Online

-Group discussions, vision sharing presentations and Farm Business Plan Presentations allow the cohort to learn from each other.
-We also split into small groups in Zoom breakout rooms to brainstorm ideas for a participant's farm or to get feedback on your Farm Business Plan ideas.
+Group discussions, vision sharing and Farm Plan Presentations allow the cohort to learn from each other.
+We also split into online breakout rooms to brainstorm ideas for a participant's farm or to get feedback on assignments or class activites.
 The OFTP workbook allows a space to think through your farm plan and class topics.

 Three students observe soil in a beaker, testing for acidity